CuriousLearner/django-phone-verify/docs/usage.rst

 This case is suitable if you simply want to access the endpoints to register and verify a phone number (before or after the user registration).

-To access the endpoints available in `api_endpoints.rst`_, you just need to update your API's URLs:
+To access the endpoints available in `api_endpoints.rst`_, you just need to update your API's URLs.

-.. _api_endpoints.rst: api_endpoints.rst
+.. _api_endpoints.rst: ../phone_verify/docs/api_endpoints.rst

-- Add a default router
+- Add a default router:

 .. code-block:: python

-    # In api_urls.py
+    # In urls.py

     from rest_framework.routers import DefaultRouter
     from phone_verify.api import VerificationViewSet